 Entrepreneurs work best in new industries, where innovation is a key factor to success.
 In more mature industries, where it is difficult to be innovative enough to enjoy limited competition, new businesses are more likely to feel the force of gravity when leaping, often resulting in painful losses before succeeding, if at all.

-Gas pedals are great, however sometimes it’s also important to have that brake pedal, to slow down and give some thought on where we are, and where we’re going.
+Gas pedals are great, however sometimes it’s also important to have a brake pedal, to slow down and give some thought on where we are and where we’re going.
 Conversely, some business structures would gain tremendous benefit from people who can assist them with pushing forward, promoting change, innovating, and overcoming inertia instilled through years of operation.

 We can often observe that the amazing talent to bring about quick growth, when coupled with a lack of strategic organisation and the necessary pause to look at the bigger picture results, very early on, in intra-organisational communication issues, an unclear direction and a trail of defunct projects.
 We should never underestimate the ability for smaller organisations to quickly change direction and grab opportunities, however it is important to do this in a thoughtful fashion, understanding which projects are worth taking a risk on, rather than being seduced by the risk itself.